Do you want to know how to start selling on Amazon?

 3. Amazon Private Label

-Researching, manufacturing and launching your new product can take months.
-However, once launched Private Label becomes less time-consuming than other business models as you are not constantly having to source new stock.
+Researching, manufacturing, and launching your new product can take months.
+However, once launched, Private Label becomes less time-consuming than other business models, as you are not constantly having to source new products.

 Amazon Private Label does require a lot more investment upfront than Arbitrage and you can easily spend $1500 or more on your first product.

 Some Private Label sellers are making a good living from just one product.
-They then have the option to grow their brand and launch a whole range of related products.
+They still have the option to grow their brand and launch a whole range of related products.